Toyotas turning heads with speed in NASCAR playoffs. 'They're ridiculously fast,' Joey Logano says

 Toyota’s Camrys have led 515 of 607 laps in the playoffs, and their all-around performance has left defending series champion Joey Logano marveling at the gap with Ford and Chevrolet.

-“They’re ridiculously fast,” Logano said when asked about Toyota after taking fourth at Gateway as the top Ford driver.
+“They’re ridiculously fast,” Logano said when asked about Toyota after his No. 22 Ford took fifth at Gateway.
 “They’ve got a lot of grip, and they’ve got a lot of horsepower.
 We’ve got a lot of work to do to catch up.
 We’ve got to be absolutely perfect in every category to contend, and we need them to make mistakes, which they do.
 We have the potential to do it, it’s just going to be really challenging.”

 Logano has won two of the past three titles for Team Penske by winning the season finale at Phoenix, a track that is similar in size and shape to Gateway.

-Note: This story has been corrected to show that Joey Logano finished fifth, not fourth, at Gateway.